forem/forem/CONTRIBUTING.md

 PRs will be squashed and merged into master, so there's no need to use force push.

-Please avoid force pushing unless you are in need to do a rebase from master.
+Please avoid force pushing unless you need to rebase with master.

 ## The bottom line